srkinsell/portfolio/when-the-dashboard-lies.md

-# When the Dashboard Lies
+# What the Analytics Don't Show

 *How to fix systems that break down while scaling up*